mikaelcarlavan/audiofeel/README.md

-# audiofeel-player
+# Audiofeel
-Audio player for NumPy arrays
+Audiofeel is open-source software for audio signal processing.